Vegan Guide to Dubuque, Iowa

-Sourcing local ingredients is one of the key factors at L. May and vegan options are clearly marked on the menu.
-You’ll find a vegan option in every category of the menu which is a huge bonus!
+Sourcing local ingredients is one of the key factors at L. May, and vegan options are marked on the menu.
+You’ll find a vegan option in every menu category, a huge bonus!

-Order the house salad with vegan dressing which is a citrus herb vinaigrette.
+Order the house salad with vegan dressing and a citrus herb vinaigrette.
 It’s delicious.

-Get this….they even have an incredible vegan chocolate mousse on the menu.
-We were dining with non-vegans and we all agreed that this vegan mousse was delicious.
+Guess what?! … They even have an incredible vegan chocolate mousse on the menu.
+We were dining with non-vegans, and everyone agreed that this vegan mousse was delicious.

-Prior to our visit, We reviewed the menu both online and then again at the table but did not see any vegan options.
-We mentioned to our waitress that we were wondering if the kitchen could come up with some veggies and a potato or a big salad, something like that.
+Before our visit, We reviewed the menu online and then again at the table but did not see any vegan options.
+We mentioned to our waitress that we were wondering if the kitchen could come up with some veggies, a potato, and a big salad, for some basic examples.
 The waitress came out a few minutes later and asked if a veggie curry would be OK.
 We said a veggie curry would be perfect.
 We typically order veggie curry when we visit Thai restaurants because we love a good veggie curry.

 Suffice it to say that we have never had a veggie curry like the one that Chef Kim prepared for us at her restaurant, Pepper Sprout.

 Chef Kim used portobello, chicken of the woods (oyster mushrooms), maitake, and shitake mushrooms.
-To that, she added garlic, shallots, carrot, yellow squash, broccoli, and tomatoes.
-She deglazed all of the veg in white wine then added pepper flakes and cilantro and just a touch of brown sugar.
+She added garlic, shallots, carrots, yellow squash, broccoli, and tomatoes.
+She deglazed all the veg in white wine and added pepper flakes, cilantro, and a touch of brown sugar.
 She used both green and red curry.
-It was absolutely amazing.
+It was amazing.

-We thanked Kim Chef for such a great creation and she did mention that they prepare a lot of vegan dishes for guests.
+We thanked Kim Chef for such a great creation, and she mentioned that they prepare many vegan dishes for guests.
 So don’t be afraid to ask your waitress for a vegan opinion if it isn’t on the menu!

-Also, look how they prepare the leftovers!
+Also, look at how they prepare the leftovers!
 Underneath the tinfoil is saran wrap.
-Seems so much smarter than plastic take-out containers.
+It seems so much smarter than plastic take-out containers.

 The chef/owner of Brazen was once on Bravo’s Top Chef and is a Le Cordon Bleu of Culinary Arts trained chef with an impressive resume of fine dining restaurants.

 The concept of Brazen is really neat.
-They don’t have a freezer in the kitchen so some of the menu options can change every three days!
+They don’t have a freezer in the kitchen, so that some menu options can change every three days!

-The cocktail menu is beautiful so we also recommend trying something new!
+The cocktail menu is beautiful, so we also recommend trying something new!
 My drink (pictured left) was the Chapman.
-Ingredients are Cruzan Black Strap Rum, Appleton Estate Rum, Vzipars Apple Cider, lime, cinnamon, and walnut bitters.
-I’ve never had anything like it and would definitely order again.
+The drink comprises Cruzan Black Strap Rum, Appleton Estate Rum, Vzipars, Apple Cider, lime, cinnamon, and walnut bitters.
+I’ve never had anything like it and would order again.

 The dessert was unbelievable.
 Look at that chocolate cake!

-We wanted a quick lunch while we were out and about and found Magoo’s Pizza that offers vegan cheese.
-We ordered the vegetarian with vegan cheese and it hit the spot.
+We wanted a quick lunch while we were out and about and found Magoo’s Pizza which offers vegan cheese.
+We ordered the vegetarian with vegan cheese, and it hit the spot.
 They also have a nice selection of salads.

 Pete’s Thai Kitchen

-The ambiance is pretty and the prices are very reasonable.
-They offer a large menu and the vegan options are clearly marked along with a notation that anything can be made vegetarian (or vegan).
+The ambiance is pretty, and the prices are very reasonable.
+They offer a large menu, and the vegan options are clearly marked with a notation that anything can be made vegetarian (or vegan).

-Our favorites include fresh rolls for appetizers, vegan pad thai, red curry, and Thai wok noodles (Pad Se Iew).
+Our favorites include fresh appetizer rolls, vegan pad thai, red curry, and Thai wok noodles (Pad Se Iew).

-For dessert, we highly recommend saving room for and ordering the mango sticky rice.
+We highly recommend saving room for dessert and ordering the mango sticky rice.
 It’s so good!

 Breweries with Vegan Food